alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2023.md

 #### Focus for this week's 1:1
 * How to frame requests for input when details haven't been set in stone.
+	* When is the right time to ask for input?
+Possibly too soon.
 * What would a resource hub look like that maximizes usability.
+	* Different people like to find resources in different formats.
+	* Wikis
+		* Non-prescriptive formatting: can host many different types of information (link of links, long text)
+		* You can use it without having to learn a specialist skill (ie. not GitHub)
+	* How do you search for information
+	* What types of resources will the resource hub contain?
+	* How collaborative is the content?
+Will there be a discussion area on each page to discuss the content on that page, or a generalized discussion area?

 ### 📚 Updates